dbierer/php-class-notes/php-security-notes-2019.md

 * 6: Consider sending the CSRF token out via a cookie rather than a hidden form field
     * DO NOT use the word "token" to identify the field
     * Use a random string of characters, and store that info in the session
+* 7: Once a token is used, throw it away - that makes sense, but I've always wondered what to do with tokens that are _not_ used.
+Seems like a vulnerability having many active tokens as many users navigate complex sites with many forms.
+	* Set some sort of expiration, otherwise you have active, valid, unused tokens sitting around.
 LAB: quick test: download form, make a change, submit manually, and see that you've change the password

 ## Session Protection: